An easy sourdough croissant recipe. The end result are buttery, flakey pastries, sure to impress.

 In the morning the croissants are removed from the refrigerator and left on the bench for about 40 minutes before being brushed with lightly beaten egg that’s been mixed with a tablespoon of water.

-Then they are baked in an oven at 200 degrees Celsius for 20-25 minutes until deep golden brown.
+Then they are baked in an oven at 200 degrees Celsius Fan-bake or 220 degrees Celsius at regular bake.
+Bake for 25-30 minutes or until deep golden brown.
+How fast they bake will depend on the size you’ve rolled them.

 - 450 g strong flour